jintrone/ExperimentalDesignTutorial/03_experimental_design_data_collection.md

 </details>

-### Data Collection: Gathering and Organizing Your Findings
+# Data Collection: Gathering and Organizing Your Findings

 - **Quantitative Data:** This is numerical data, like how tall a plant grows in centimeters.
 Use tools like rulers or scales to collect precise measurements.
 - **Qualitative Data:** This describes qualities, like the health of a plant based on leaf color.
 Take notes or photos to record these observations.
 - **Organizing Data:** Use tables to keep track of your data.
 Charts and graphs can help visualize the relationship between your independent and dependent variables.

-### Data Collection: Strategies and Organizing
+## Strategies and Organizing

 **Gathering Data:**
 - **Qualitative Data:** These are descriptive data and can include observations about behaviors, physical characteristics, or responses not easily quantified.
 For example, noting how plants react to different music genres could involve descriptions of leaf color or plant demeanor.